Saudi Arabia, France make their move in Lebanon

 The French-Saudi partnership broke the vicious circle of Lebanese policy on support for the Lebanese army, in that everyone has said they wanted to support it, but nothing was ever done in this regard.
 The Americans, who have long backed Lebanese legitimacy and provided the army with training and equipment, were reluctant to provide it with quality arms for fear that they might fall into the hands of Hezbollah and thus pose a threat to Israel’s security.

 Meanwhile, Hezbollah has always taken advantage of this paradox, which has hindered the army's capabilities and serves as a pretext for the party to preserve its arms in parallel with Lebanon's legitimate military forces as part of the national defense strategy.
 The breaking of the circle by the French and Saudis is therefore likely to face opposition and rejection.

 Read More: http://www.al-monitor.com/pulse/originals/2014/01/saudi-france-partnership-lebanon-iran.html

-Sami Nader is an economist, Middle Eastern affairs analyst and communications expert with extensive expertise in corporate strategy and risk management.
+Sami Nader is a columnist for Al-Monitor's Lebanon Pulse, an economist, Middle Eastern affairs analyst and communications expert with extensive expertise in corporate strategy and risk management.
 He currently directs the Levant Institute for Strategic Affairs, focusing on the economics and geopolitics of the Levant, and is a professor for USJ University in Beirut.
 On Twitter: @saminader